|

 Horace Williams House, Chapel Hill

-Bring a lawn chair or a blanket and enjoy music and Old-fashioned
+Bring a lawn chair or a blanket and enjoy free ice cream, lemonade and a performance by the Village

 Horace Williams House,